ziolko/auto-dispatch/README.md

-# The declarative way to fetch data required by your React & Redux app

 This library exports a React component that automatically dispatches a Redux action when rendered.
 You can use it to trigger data fetch instead of doing it imperatively in `componentDidMound`.